Yes, an Electrical Permit is required to install an electric vehicle charger in a home.

 Fueleconomy.gov offers an updated list of tax credits per vehicle that you can visit.
 Plugstar also offers a database of tax credits in our area.

-Local Credit Unions such as Colorado's Clean Energy Credit Union is pleased to announce that they now offer EV and Hybrid auto loan rates as low as 2.39% for qualifying members.
+Local Credit Unions such as Colorado's Clean Energy Credit Union offers low APR loan options for qualified buyers.
 Check out the current rates and learn how you can take advantage of them to purchase or refinance a clean energy vehicle.
-New members can also qualify for this rate, so spread the news to fellow clean energy enthusiasts.
+New members can also qualify for this loan, so spread the news to fellow clean energy enthusiasts.

 Charging at home is easy.
 You can use a regular three prong outlet and charge your EV when you get home in the evening and let your car charge overnight just like your cell phone.
 This regular outlet charge will meet your needs so long as your usually drive 30 miles or less per day.
 More than 80% of Coloradans travel less than 30 miles per day and this option may work for you.